 Bill Venners: What do you mean by controlled extensibility?

 Erich Gamma: The first object-oriented thing they told us was: OO is way cool.
 You can subclass and customize anything!"
 These days I consider this the attitude of object exhibitionists.
 You can go and expose everything, and people can change anything.
 The original Smalltalks had some of this flavor.
 The problems start when the next version comes along.
 If you have exposed everything, you cannot change anything or you break all your clients.
 That's why the component model, the API focus, designing what's internal and what's published, becomes so critical when it comes to reuse.
 Also when you study the Eclipse API you will find that we go further than just specifying which classes are published API.
 The Eclipse API also specifies whether a class is intended to be subclassed.
 A key lesson here is that API is not just a documented class.
 And, APIs don't just happen; they are a big investment.

 The other important aspect of what we call controlled extensibility in the context of Eclipse plug-ins is extensions and extension points.
 An extension point defines where you can contribute to, and extend, a plug-in.
 An extension point has a name and comes with a specification that defines the interfaces you have to conform to when you make a contribution..
 As a plug-in writer you are not done until you have also thought about the extension points your plug-in might offer.

 Bill Venners: Define framework.

-are at the highest level.
+highest level.
 They really try to distill design.
-They identify the key
+They identify

-They use the so-called Hollywood principle of "don't call us, we'll call you."
-The
+so-called Hollywood principle of "don't call us, we'll call you."

 Bill Venners: You said there were three levels of reuse?